Skip to main content

 A high water bill can be frustrating, especially when your sprinkler system is the culprit.
 Hidden leaks, poor timer settings, and outdated sprinkler heads could drive up your water bill without you even realizing it.
 Regular maintenance keeps your system running efficiently and prevents unnecessary costs.

-At American Irrigation Repair, we specialize in helping homeowners in Leander, Austin, and Georgetown, Texas, reduce their water bills with a sprinkler system check-up.
+At American Irrigation Repair, we specialize in helping homeowners in Leander, Austin, and Georgetown, Texas, reduce their water bills with a sprinkler system tune-up.

 How Sprinkler System Maintenance Lowers Your Water Bill

-A professional sprinkler system check ensures your irrigation system works efficiently.
+A professional sprinkler system inspection ensures your irrigation system works efficiently.
 Small issues can lead to high water usage and skyrocketing bills without regular maintenance.
-Here’s how a check-up helps:
+Here’s how a tune-up helps:

 • Detects system leaks: Small leaks can waste hundreds of gallons of water.
 A professional inspection can identify and fix leaks before they drain your wallet.